Blog

 Introducing Allison Reis, Owner and CEO Read More »

-Recreational Respite is grateful to have been awarded a grant from the Children’s Grief Foundation of Canada to deliver neurodivergent-affirming grief support to bereaved teens with autism and/or intellectual disabilities across Canada in 2025.
-Recognizing that neurodivergent individuals process and express grief differently, this initiative addresses the need for tailored support that traditional grief programs
+Complete an Expression of Interest for this Grief Support Group Recreational Respite is grateful to have been awarded a grant from The Children’s Grief Foundation of Canada to deliver neurodivergent-affirming grief support to bereaved teens on the autism spectrum and/or intellectual disabilities across Canada in 2025.
+Recognizing that neurodivergent individuals process and express grief differently,

-Intersections – Grief Support for Teens with Autism and/or Intellectual Disabilities Read More »
+Intersections – Grief Support for teens on the autism spectrum and/or with intellectual disabilities Read More »

 Recreation Knows No Limits: How Recreational Respite Promotes Inclusive Recreation